 Without delay he set out on his perilous journey.
 He was under the ban of the empire.
 Enemies were at liberty to take his life; friends were forbidden to aid or shelter him.
 The imperial government was adopting the most stringent measures against his adherents.
 But he saw that the work of the gospel was imperiled, and in the name of the Lord he went out fearlessly to battle for the truth.

-In a letter to the elector, after stating his purpose to leave the Wartburg, Luther said: "Be it known to your highness that I am going to Wittenberg under a protection far higher than that of princes and electors.
-I think not of soliciting your highness's support, and far from desiring your protection, I would rather protect you myself.
-If I knew that your highness could or would protect me, I would not go to Wittenberg at all.
-There is no sword that can further this cause.
-God alone must do everything, without the help or concurrence of man.
-He who has the greatest faith is he who is most able to protect."-Ibid., b.
-9, ch.
-8.
+In a letter to the elector, after stating his purpose to leave the Wartburg, Luther said: "Be it known to your highness that I am repairing to Wittenberg under a protection more powerful than that of an elector.
+I have no thought of soliciting the aid of your highness; and am so far from desiring your protection that it is rather my purpose to protect your highness.
+If I knew that your highness could or would take up my defense, I would not come to Wittenberg.
+No secular sword can advance this cause; God must do all, without the aid or co-operation of man.
+He who has most faith is the most availing defense."

-In a second letter, written on the way to Wittenberg, Luther added: "I am ready to incur the displeasure of your highness and the anger of the whole world.
-Are not the Wittenbergers my sheep?
-Has not God entrusted them to me?
-And ought I not, if necessary, to expose myself to death for their sakes?
-Besides, I fear to see a terrible outbreak in Germany, by which God will punish our nation."-Ibid., b.
-9, ch.
-7.
+In a second letter, written on the way to Wittenberg, Luther added: "Behold me ready to bear your highness' disapprobation, and the anger of the whole world.
+Are not the Wittenbergers my own sheep?
+Has not God committed them to my care? and ought I not, if need be, to lay down my life for them?
+Besides, I dread lest we should see, throughout Germany, a revolt by which God shall punish our nation."

 With great caution and humility, yet with decision and firmness, he entered upon his work.
-"By the word," said he, "must we overthrow and destroy what has been set up by violence.
-I will not make use of force against the superstitious and unbelieving....
-No one must be constrained.
-Liberty is the very essence of faith."-Ibid., b.
-9, ch.
-8.
+"By the Word," said he, "we must refute and expel what has gained a place and influence by violence.
+I would not resort to force against the superstitious and unbelieving."
+"Let there be no compulsion.
+I have been laboring for liberty of conscience.
+Liberty is of the very essence of faith."

-It was soon noised through Wittenberg that Luther had returned and that he was to preach.
+It was soon noised through Wittenberg that Luther had returned, and that he was to preach.
 The people flocked from all directions, and the church was filled to overflowing.
-Ascending the pulpit, he with great wisdom and gentleness instructed, exhorted, and reproved.
-Touching the course of some who had resorted to violent measures in abolishing the mass, he said:
+Ascending the pulpit he with great wisdom and gentleness instructed, exhorted, and reproved.
+Touching the course of some who had resorted to violent measures in abolishing the mass, he said:-

-"The mass is a bad thing; God is opposed to it; it ought to be abolished; and I would that throughout the whole world it were replaced by the supper of the gospel.
-But let no one be torn from it by force.
-We must leave the matter in God's hands.
-His word must act, and not we.
-And why so? you will ask.
-Because I do not hold men's hearts in my hand, as the potter holds the clay.
-We have a right to speak: we have not the right to act.
-Let us preach; the rest belongs unto God.
-Were I to employ force, what should I gain?
-Grimace, formality, apings, human ordinances, and hypocrisy....
-But there would be no sincerity of heart, nor faith, nor charity.
-Where these three are wanting, all is wanting, and I would not give a pear stalk for such a result....
-God does more by His word alone than you and I and all the world by our united strength.
-God lays hold upon the heart; and when the heart is taken, all is won....
+"The mass is a bad thing.
+God is opposed to it.
+It ought to be abolished, and I would that everywhere the supper of the gospel were established in its stead.
+But let none be torn from it by force.
+We must leave results to God.
+It is not we that must work, but his Word.
+'And why so?' you will ask.
+Because the hearts of men are not in my hand as clay in the hand of the potter.
+We have a right to speak, but none whatever to compel.
+Let us preach; the rest belongs to God.
+If I resort to force, what shall I gain?
+Grimace, fair appearances, cramped uniformity, and hypocrisy.
+But there will be no hearty sincerity, no faith, no love.
+Where these are wanting, all is wanting, and I would not give a straw for such a victory.
+God does more by the simple power of his Word than you and I and the whole world could effect by all our efforts put together.
+God arrests the heart, and that once taken, all is won."